Whangaparāoa (electorate)

 Whangaparāoa is an electorate in the New Zealand House of Representatives.
 It was first created for the 2020 New Zealand general election and is represented by Mark Mitchell of the National Party; Mitchell had previously been the representative for the now abolished Rodney electorate.

 Population centres

 The electorate is located on the northern fringe of the Auckland metropolitan area, in the former Rodney District.
-It is centred on the Whangaparaoa Peninsula, and more broadly the Hibiscus Coast.
+It is centred on the Whangaparāoa Peninsula, and more broadly the Hibiscus Coast.
 It also extends south to include Dairy Flat, Coatesville, Paremoremo and some of the suburb of Albany, reaching the northern coast of the Waitematā Harbour.